Tripazzy/Tomato-Tools/README.md

 ## Graphics
 Tomato Tools comes with several Graphics tools including:
 - An Image class for drawing images from pngs and other some related methods
+- A Window class which automates many things for setting up JFrames

 ## Control
 - A Pause class for halting for a set amount of time which can run a method after finishing